neheller/kits21/examples/README.md

 ```

 -v flag mounts the directories between your local host and the container. :ro addition to the -v flag for input folder
 specifies, that the input folder has read-only permissions.
-Make sure that LOCAL_PATH_INPUT contains your test
+Make sure that LOCAL_PATH_INPUT contains your test samples,
-samples, and LOCAL_PATH_OUTPUT is an output folder for saving the predictions.
-This command will be run on a private
+and LOCAL_PATH_OUTPUT is an output folder for saving the predictions.
+This command will be run on a private server
-server managed by the organizers with mounting to the local folders.
+managed by the organizers with mounting to the folders with final test data.

 <!---
 ### (Optional) Step 5.
 Running script within the container